 Checklist for your Standard Copyright Permissions Letter

 The above letter is one sample of a copyright permissions letter.
 By undertaking an Internet search, you’ll come across a variety of sample permission request letters.
-Review these letters and develop a standard one that can be used as is or amended as necessary for permissions in your enterprise.
+Review these letters and considering developing your own standard copyright permissions letter that can be used as is or amended as necessary for permissions in your enterprise.

 - Title of the source where the material is published or otherwise found (book, magazine, painting title, website, etc.)

 - Creator/author/owner of the materials

 - Description of the material

 - Page number(s) of the material (if appropriate)

 - ISBN (in the case of a book) or ISSN (in the case of a magazine) or URL (if a website)

 - Date of publication

 - Purpose for which you wish to use the material (research, commercial, educational, presentation, etc.)

 - How the item will be reproduced (photocopied, re-typed, scanned, posted online, etc.)

 - Length of time the material will be used

 - Expected publication date

 - Target audience for use of the item

 - Where the item will appear (on a website, in an online or print-based course, etc.)

 - Acknowledgement, if any, to be given to the author and/or original publication